TobiasAntiGravity/pysystemtrade_ecosystem/README.md

 - container with pysystemtrade repo clone.
 - container with ib gateway running
 - container with mongodb installed.
+- A docker network
+- A docker volume where mongo db is stored.

 This readme explains how to deploy.